Indigenous Model of Traditional Wellness for Homeless American Indians/Alaska Natives in Seattle/King County

 Grantee: Chief Seattle Club

-Chief Seattle Club (CSC) is implementing an Indigenous Model of Traditional Wellness for Homeless American Indians/Alaska Natives (AI/AN) in Seattle/King County.
-Historically, Native American communities have endured systemic oppression, resulting in profound social and mental health challenges.
-This has led to disproportionately high rates of substance abuse and mental health disorders among Native Americans, despite comprising a small percentage of the overall population.
-In King County, AI/ANs represent 32% of the chronically homeless and 15% of the homeless population.
-CSC addresses this pressing need for culturally attuned services and housing for Native populations experiencing homelessness and mental health issues.
+Chief Seattle Club (CSC) is implementing an Indigenous Model of Traditional Wellness to support homeless American Indians and Alaska Natives (AI/AN) in Seattle and King County.
+Native communities have faced systemic oppression leading to deep social and mental health challenges, with disproportionately high rates of substance use and mental illness despite their small population size.
+AI/AN individuals make up 32% of the chronically homeless and 15% of the overall homeless population in King County.
+CSC addresses this urgent need by providing culturally attuned services and housing tailored to Native peoples experiencing homelessness and behavioral health issues.

-In 2023, CSC made a pivotal shift in its behavioral health approach to prioritize traditional Indigenous healing methods over Eurocentric models.
-This led to the creation of a Traditional Wellness team, including Traditional Mental Health Workers (TMHWs), a Staff Wellness Manager, and an Art Coordinator.
-The team’s goal is to promote cultural healing, enhance member engagement, and deliver services tailored to the Native community.
-Program activities include one-on-one, Talking Circles, sweat lodges, drum groups, Red Road to Wellbriety groups, memorials, smudging, hospital visits, and other traditional healing practices.
+In 2023, CSC shifted its behavioral health approach to center traditional Indigenous healing methods rather than Eurocentric models.
+This resulted in forming a Traditional Wellness team, which includes Traditional Mental Health Workers (TMHWs), a Staff Wellness Manager, and an Art Coordinator.
+The team promotes cultural healing and member engagement through activities like one-on-one support, Talking Circles, sweat lodges, drum groups, Red Road to Wellbriety groups, memorials, smudging ceremonies, and hospital visits.

 ABOUT OUR GRANTEE